-So ascorbyl palmitate (AP) is one of the attempts of the cosmetic industry to solve the stability issues with vitamin C while preserving its benefits - but unfortunately, this guy is pretty much a failure, hence our icky rating.
+Ascorbyl palmitate (AP) is one of the attempts by the cosmetics industry to solve the stability issues with vitamin C while preserving its benefits, but unfortunately, this guy is pretty much a failure, hence our icky rating.

 So what's the problem?

-First, it's stability is only similar to pure ascorbic acid (AA), which means not really stable.
-A great study in Journal of Cosmetic Dermatology compared a bunch of vitamin C derivatives and this derivative was the only one where the study said in terms of stability that it's "similar to AA".
-Not really good.
+Firstly, it's stability is only similar to that of pure ascorbic acid (AA), which means it is not really stable.
+A great study in the Journal of Cosmetic Dermatology compared a bunch of vitamin C derivatives and this derivative was the only one where the study said in terms of stability that it's "similar to AA".
+Not really that good.

-Second, a study that examined skin absorption of vitamin C found that ascorbyl palmitate did not increase the skin levels of AA.
-This does not mean that ascorbyl palmitate cannot penetrate the skin (because it can, it's oil soluble and skin likes to absorb oil soluble things) but it means that it's questionable if ascorbyl palmitate is converted to pure vit C in the skin.
+Second, a study that examined the skin absorption of vitamin C found that ascorbyl palmitate did not increase the skin levels of AA.
+This does not mean that ascorbyl palmitate cannot penetrate the skin (because it can, it's oil soluble and the skin likes to absorb oil soluble things) but this means that it's questionable if ascorbyl palmitate can be converted into pure vit C in the skin.
 And if it's not really converted, then it cannot do all the magical things pure AA can.
 Again, not good.

-Regarding the skin-brightening properties of pure vitamin C, this is another magic property AP does not have, or at least there is no data, not even in-vitro saying anything about it.
+Regarding the skin-brightening properties of pure vitamin C, this is another magic property AP does not have, or at least there is no data, not even in-vitro, about it.

-All in all, we have to say that AP seems to be the worst of the vitamin C derivatives.
-Luckily, there are several other ones that all seem to be better, so click here, look around and choose rather one of them.
+All in all, we have to say that AP seems to be the worst of all the vitamin C derivatives.
+Luckily, there are several others that all seem to be better, so click here, look around and choose one of them.

 - Journal of Cosmetic Dermatology, Volume 11 (4) – Dec 1, 2012, Stability, transdermal penetration, and cutaneous effects of ascorbic acid and its derivatives